-As of the end of 2003, uncorrected raw data from the water quality stations became available for use by the general public via a link on the NBC website.
+The data from the Bullock's Reach buoy site has become an important component of the RIDEM's monitoring of water quality in the upper reaches of the Bay.
+As of the end of 2003, uncorrected raw data from the water quality stations also became available for use by the general public via a link on the NBC website, www.narrabay.com/empact.